 An overview and short history

 Only a few years after the Pilgrims settled the Bay Colony, the Rev. Henry Whitfield and his followers left London to establish new lives in Connecticut.
-Listed as a passenger on the St. John when it set sail May 20, 1639, under the command of Capt.
-Richard Russell, was "John Parmelin," the Parmelee family's 55-year-old patriarch, who was on his way to join his son, John Jr., who had sailed to America four years before aboard the Elizabeth and Ann.
+Aboard the St. John when it set sail May 20, 1639, under the command of Capt.
+Richard Russell, was "John Parmelin," the Parmelee family's patriarch, who was on his way to join his son, John Jr., who had sailed to America four years before on the Elizabeth and Ann.

-(No members of either man's family are listed on the passenger lists although the wives and children of some men are.)
+(No members of John Jr.'s family are listed on the passenger rosters, although the wives and children of some men are.)

 |The deed remained in the hands of the